 This conference comes at a critical juncture for Canada’s food systems and the laws and policies that govern them.
 After years of lobbying by civil society, the Trudeau government, led by the Department of Agriculture and Agri-Food, has begun to draft a National Food Policy.
 The federal government is also in the process of revising the Canada Food Guide and the Safe Food for Canadians Act.
 At the same time, the Innovation and Skills Plan, established as part of the 2017 federal budget, “has set an ambitious target to grow Canada’s agri-food exports to at least $75 billion annually by 2025”.
 This year also marks the 5th anniversary of the UN Special Rapporteur on the Right to Food’s assessment of Canada’s food system and recommendations for improving governance to realize the right to food for all.
 This conference provides an important opportunity for civil society and the legal community to contribute to the ongoing re-thinking and redesigning of our food systems.

 - Provide the expertise, knowledge and innovative thinking to assist the government to strategically develop effective, sustainable and fair food law and policy in Canada;

 - Connect government policy makers with experienced academics, practitioners and experts in civil society;

 - Analyze and strategize on long-standing issues of food injustice, oppression, sovereignty and hunger in Canada;

 - Include Indigenous, gendered, and other marginalized perspectives in the dialogue;

 - Address emerging issues arising from technologies and other innovations in this area;

-- What new developments in case law and regulation are impacting industry, producers and consumers in food systems and where is government intervention lacking?
+- Examine new developments in case law and regulation that are impacting industry, producers, and consumers;